 This holiday appeared on the pages of the calendar a few years ago.
 In 2002, at a conference in Tanzania, the idea and initiative emerged to celebrate a day that would raise awareness of the impact of trade on wildlife.
 The idea appealed to global organizations that helped promote the new socially important holiday.

-In Poland, the first recorded celebration took place as late as in 2006, when the Polish Fair Trade Association introduced certified Fair Trade products to the domestic market.
+In Poland, the first recorded celebration of the holiday took place as late as in 2006, when the Polish Fair Trade Association introduced certified products to the domestic market.
 Interestingly, almost every year a slogan is created that points to the industry’s most current problem.
 Thus, for example, in 2008 the motto “Fair Trade + Ecology” reigned supreme, and in 2016 “Human Chain for Fair Trade and the Planet”.

 Fair trade is about equality, mutual respect, supporting the ecology and resources of our planet.
 Among the greatest values and ideas, they list: